cassieevans/web-animation-workshop/the-end.md

 Thanks for coming along on this SVG journey with me!

 I hope you had fun!
-If you have any questions, pop me a message anytime.
+If you have any questions, [pop me a message anytime](mailto:hi@cassie.codes).

-I have a little SVG animation slack channel [here](https://join.slack.com/t/svg-animation/shared_invite/zt-h1mm091f-egeSHifI9_N_LcqftcsUpg).
-Join us, share what you're working on and we can help each other when we get stuck! (the invite will expire in a month)
+I have a little SVG animation slack channel [here](https://join.slack.com/t/svg-animation/shared_invite/zt-ld8zodr8-logjxuHIrrssl7EbB_XJHg).
+Join us, share what you're working on and we can help each other when we get stuck!

 I also have a monthly [SVG newsletter](https://viewbox.club/) full of demos and tips and tricks.